AdobeDocs/campaign-web.en/help/v8/workflows/activities/combine.md

 1. You can check the **Generate completement** option if you wish to process the remaining population.
 The complement will contain the union of the results of all inbound activities minus the intersection.
 An additional outbound transition will then be added to the activity.

 ## Exclusion {#exclusion}

+>[!CONTEXTUALHELP]
+>id="acw_orchestration_exclusion_options"
+>title="Exclusion rules"
+>abstract="When necessary, you can manipulate inbound tables.
+Indeed, to exclude a target from another dimension, this target has to be returned to the same targeting dimension as the main target.
+To do this, click Add a rule in the Exclusion rules section and specify the dimension change conditions.
+Data reconciliation is carried out either via an attribute or a join."

 For the **Exclusion**, you need to follow these extra steps: